TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          list of strings

    Description
-         If the REMOTE\_ADDR is in the list of IP-addresses, it's also not logged.
+         If the REMOTE\_ADDR is in the list of IP addresses, it's also not logged.

          Can use wildcard, e.g. "192.168.1.\*"

-         **Note** : This option has been removed in TYPO3 6.0.
+         **Note:** This option has been removed in TYPO3 6.0.

 .. container:: table-row